Quantum neural networks form Gaussian processes: Proof of Lemma 2

 \begin{proof}

 The proof of this lemma follows from results previously derived in this SI.
-Namely, we simply need to use Eqs.~\eqref{eq:exp-val-un} and~\eqref{eq:scaling-unit} for the unitary group, and Eqs.~\eqref{eq:exp-val-orto-ortogonal} and ~\eqref{eq:exp-val-orto} for the orthogonal group.
+Namely, we simply need to use Eq.~\eqref{eq:exp-val-un} for the unitary group, and Eq.~\eqref{eq:exp-val-orto-ortogonal} for the orthogonal group.

 \end{proof}